The village Ober Sankt Veit, our Vienna domicile

 Ober St. Veit was united with Unter St. Veit and a number of other places with Vienna on 19 December 1890.

 St. Veit (Vitus) is a martyr who, since he did not want to give up the faith, was murdered as a 12-year-old around 304 in southern Italy.
-He belongs to the 14 helpers in need and is the patron saint of pharmacists, miners, brewers and innkeepers, coopers and winegrowers.
+He belongs to the fourteen holy helpers and is the patron saint of pharmacists, miners, brewers and innkeepers, coopers and winegrowers.
 He was called upon to help with epilepsy (St. Vitus' dance), hysteria, obsession, rabies, snake bites, lightning and storms.
 His attributes are: in the oil boiler, eagle, raven, cock, dog on a leash.

 Some pictures of the old village centre Ober St. Veit.
 See also under